abcdan/nxt/README.md

 # nxt - The Privacy-First Link Shortener 🌐🔒
 Welcome to nxt, a simple, fast, and secure link shortener written in Go.
 This open-source project is designed with privacy in mind, ensuring that your data is always protected.

+## Stack

+- Golang with GoFiber
+- MongoDB

 ## Features

 - 🔒 Privacy-First: We only store necessary data for the functionality of our service.
 We do not share your data with third parties unless required by law.